openstack-archive/fuel-plugin-cinder-netapp/README.md

 Overview
 --------

-The plugin can replace Cinder default backend by Cinder NetApp backend or work in parallel. ``LVM over iSCSI`` and ``Ceph`` are two choices, which can be used as a default backend for Cinder.
-The plugin does not overwrite ``enabled_backends`` option that allows to use it with other plugins for Cinder backends.
+The plugin configures NetApp backend for Cinder using multibackend feature.

 The plugin support following storage families: